 Part-time students are also eligible for membership in the Recreation and Athletics Centre.

 Students who have completed University and/or Community College courses may be eligible for course credits.
-Review your “Academic History” on RAMSS (access through my.ryerson.ca) and if you believe you are entitled to additional credits that were not granted at the time of admission, you may apply for them following the procedure outlined in the Transfer Credit section of the Departmental website.
+Review your “Academic History” on RAMSS (access through my.ryerson.ca) and if you believe you are entitled to additional credits that were not granted at the time of admission, you may apply for them following the procedure outlined by the Transfer Credit unit, opens in new window.

-Students enrolled through the fire services partnership who possess a Company Officer, Prevention Officer, or Training Officer Diploma from the Ontario Fire College, will also receive six (6) Professionally-Related course credits.
+Fire services personnel who hold NFPA Level 2 or a Company Officer, Prevention Officer, or Training Officer Diploma from the Ontario Fire College, may be eligible to receive six (6) Professionally-Related course credits.
+Consult with the Program Administrator.